ojalaquellueva/gvs/README.md

 This script must be run by a user with authorization to connect to postgres (as specified in `pg_hba` file).
 The admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist and must be authorized to connect to postgres (as specified in pg_hba file).

 <a name="setup"></a>
-### Setup
+### Recommended setup
-* Recommend the following setup:

 ```
-# Create application base directory (call it whatever you want)
+# Create application base directory
 mkdir -p gvs
 cd gvs

 # Create application code directory
 mkdir src

-# Install application code
+# Install application code from repository
 cd src
 git clone https://github.com/ojalaquellueva/gvs

 # Move data and sensitive parameters directories outside of code directory
-# Be sure to change paths to these directories (in params.sh) accordingly
 mv data ../
 mv config ../
 ```

+### Installation notes

+* After moving the config directory:
+   * Rename all config files by removing "example" from file names
+   * Set all passwords, paths and other parameter values in the config files
-Note: The temporary application data directory `/tmp/gvs` is now installed on the fly by the application.
+* The temporary application data directory `/tmp/gvs` is now installed on the fly by the application.
 You no longer need to install it manually.

 <a name="input"></a>
 ## Input data